-The publication of the commentary on the book of Song of Songs is a good opportunity to express my great thanks to Jesus Christ, my Redeemer and Lord.
-In addition to my desire, he also gave me the opportunity to write a commentary about all the bible books [in Dutch, the native language of the writer].
+The publication of this commentary on the book of Song of Songs is a good opportunity to express my great thanks to Jesus Christ, my Redeemer and Lord.
+In addition to my desire, He has also given me the opportunity to write a commentary about all the bible books [in Dutch, the native language of the writer].
 I see this as a great privilege and at the same time a great responsibility.
 It is up to the reader to examine the Scriptures to see if what is in the comments is in accordance with God’s thoughts (Acts 17:1111Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily [to see] whether these things were so.).
 For the good that the reader discovers in it, the Lord Jesus deserves all honor.

 I would like to make one exception: my wife Willy.
 I am particularly grateful to the Lord for her contribution:

 Dear Willy, you have received a great empathetic capacity from the Lord.
 You have an eye for the many details the Lord has given in life, which make life so colorful and meaningful.
 I don’t have an eye like that, but you have shown it to me by being who you are in your relationship with the Lord, with me, with our children, in-laws and grandchildren, fellow believers, the people in the area where we live and in many encounters elsewhere.
 In those ways, you have made numerous contributions for the application of God’s Word in daily life, so that I have been able to incorporate these in the comments.
 I thank the Lord from the bottom of my heart for the unity He has made of us, despite our differences.